Wednesday, June 26, at 5:30 PM

 We invite you to submit an abstract for consideration as a presentation in the 6th Annual Early Professionals Mini-Talk Symposium at the 2019 American Ornithological Society annual meeting.
 This symposium is designed to highlight the exciting research performed by professionals in the beginning stages of their careers (i.e. have defended their PhD in the past 7 years, pursuing/initiating a research career, in first five years of agency/private sector position, etc.).

 During this lively and fast-paced event, participants will have three minutes and a maximum of six slides to showcase their recent research advances, the techniques they employ, the future directions their research will take, and generally their identity as ornithologists.
 At the conclusion of the talks, the participants will sit as a panel to take questions from the audience on their visions of where ornithology is headed, and how they see themselves contributing.
 The organizers will prepare some questions ahead of time, but will also take questions from the audience.
-This event will be live tweeted, therefore participants will be asked to submit a tweet (140 characters) summarizing their research program prior to the symposium.
-Please note that participation in this symposium does NOT preclude you from also submitting an abstract for the normal program; you may participate in both.
+This event will be live tweeted, and participants will be asked to submit a tweet (140 characters) summarizing their research program prior to the symposium.

-Following the talks there will be an Early Professional Social, a chance to meet with the participants and other early career and senior ornithologists (registration required).
+Following the talks there will be a Professional Networking Social, a chance to meet with the participants and other early career and senior ornithologists (registration required).
 To give all attendees the opportunity to learn about these early career researchers, the symposium is a stand-alone event.
 Please stay tuned for the exact times and locations.

 Sara Kaiser, Smithsonian Institution, Emma Greig (Cornell Lab of Ornithology), Nicholas Mason (University of California Berkeley), Jay McEntee (University of Florida), Scott Taylor (University of Colorado, Boulder)